PRIMAL QUEST MONTANA BLOG

 I tell one of the guys I am starting to lose my balance and not doing well.
 There is really nothing to do but keep going, but I feel I needed to speak up as I feel really bad.
 I am starting to have trouble talking, as my mouth is so dry.
 Have you ever had a cough drop that is so good you think you’re in heaven?
 Well I did.
 He gave me a cough drop and it was so good.
 It had some moisture and helped my dry mouth.
 I asked for more but that was the only one.

 I am starting to fall about every 3 steps.
 There are so many obstacles and my senses are not good.
 One of the guys yells at me to Come On!
 That was frustrating as I was moving as fast as I could.
 Believe me I wanted water!
 I yell something not so nice back, and keep moving and falling, moving and falling.
-I hate adventure racing at this point, and vow I am doing sprint primal quest montanaraces.
+I hate adventure racing at this point, and vow I am doing sprint races.
 The frustrating part of this is we should be at the TA and we are still headed down a mountain.
 We waste about 4 hours going down this mountain with no water.
 I start praying for a spring…no really I did.
 I am bargaining with God telling him he provided a spring in the Bible, will he provide me one.
 Ok maybe I am not bargaining, as I do not offer anything in return.
 I just wanted water!

 Then it starts to thunder.
 I hope it will rain.
 It sprinkles, I stop to try to let rain go in my mouth but it eludes me.
 I cannot get one drop in, plus I have to keep moving.